 Dr. William Chin: It was brand new.
 It was established by President Kennedy in 1960, as a matter of fact.

-And coincidently, I think he proposed that project while speaking at the University of Michigan.
-So there's a lot of Michigan connections here.
-Ghana was the first project, and the volunteers' job was to staff the new secondary schools that the Ghanaian government had decided to build in order to bring up the level of education of Ghanaian society.
+And coincidently, I think he proposed that project while speaking at the University of and the volunteers' job was to staff the new secondary schools that the Ghanaian government had decided to build in order to bring up the level of education of Ghanaian society.
 They created a dozen or more of these brand new secondary school campuses all over the country, but they didn't have the teachers.
 So when the Peace Corps came, hey, here is a great opportunity!
 Our first group, I think, had 51 volunteers assigned as teachers in these secondary schools.